Continental Divide Trail: New Mexico

 The official CDT trail marker on a pine tree in Cibola National Forest, New Mexico.

 Most CDT hikers take an alternate route through the Gila Wilderness, New Mexico rather than following the official CDT.

 Forest fires are a danger to hikers.
 Sections of the trail are often closed to hikers because of fire danger.
 In 2022, for example, more than 300 miles of the CDT were closed for one month due to drought conditions causing fire hazards.

 The official route of the CDT in New Mexico is 794.5 mi long, although many alternate routes shorten or lengthen that distance.
 The lowest elevation of the trail in New Mexico is 4189 ft in the town of Lordsburg and the highest elevation in New Mexico is 11301 ft at the summit of Mount Taylor.
 Much of the CDT route in New Mexico traverses desert and dry mountains.
 Finding drinking water is a challenge for hikers.

 Three southern termini of the trail exist: 1) Crazy Cook Monument, the official CDT southern terminus, east of the Big Hatchet Mountains; 2) Antelope Wells, New Mexico; and 3) near Columbus, New Mexico.
 The Crazy Cook Monument in New Mexico's bootheel is the most commonly used starting or finishing point of the CDT, but due to its remote location lacks lodging and other services.
+As of October 7, 2025, the area near the Crazy Cook Monument has been declared a "National Defense Area" under the control of the U.S. Army.
+Crazy Crook is not accessible to hikers without a permit from the Army.
+A shuttle for hikers is permitted to approach to within 1.1 miles (2 km) of the Crazy Cook terminus.
+Only U.S. citizens will be granted permits to travel to the Crazy Cook terminus.

 In northernmost New Mexico, the CDT crosses into Colorado near Cumbres Pass at an elevation of 10022 ft.
 The trail is unfinished and many miles of the hike require road walking.

 Notable points on the CDT in New Mexico from south to north include: